 - If you have already been scammed, report the crime to the FBI’s Internet Crime Complaint Center, but do not expect to see your Bitcoins again.

-By studying the tactics employed by Bitcoin scammers, and in conjunction with this blogpost, ZeroFOX Research is releasing a new FoxThreat rule in the ZeroFOX Platform that automatically alerts our customers to these types of scams in real-time.
 Like Bitcoin’s market price, social media scams are volatile, rapidly changing from one day to the next.
-ZeroFOX Research is committed to uncovering malicious campaigns that weaponize social media and other digital channels, and to protecting against subsequent adversarial drift.
+ZeroFox Alpha Team is committed to uncovering malicious campaigns that weaponize social media and other digital channels, and protecting against subsequent adversarial drift.
 Our goal is to raise security awareness and to share intelligence around new risks that businesses, their employees and their customers can expect to combat as the adversary continues to evolve.
-Find out about ZeroFOX’s automated technology at zerofox.com/platform.